sagecodes/intro-machine-learning-old/README.md

 ### FAQ:
 - WIFI: `Galvanize Guest Seattle` (no password)
 - Bathrooms: Behind you down the hall to the left
-- Kitch outside back classroom door with Coffee & Tea!
+- Kitchen outside back classroom door with Coffee & Tea!

 ### Upcoming Relevant Classes & Events at Galvanize